neuefische/web-exercises/sessions/backend-create/products/README.md

 Switch to [`components/ProductForm/index.js`](./components/ProductForm/index.js):

-- There already is an `onSubmit` function which creates a `productData` object with all relevant data.
+- There already is a `handleSubmit` function which creates a `productData` object with all relevant data.

 Your task is to write a fetch for you newly created `POST` route and send the data to your database.